dufferzafar/win-butler/README.md

 * **2.8**:

   * Modified: Alt + Ctrl + C - Now launches Cmder instead of Console2.
+  * Removed: All other hacky command prompt improvements as they seem childish infront of the power of cmder.
   * Removed: RunGitShell.
 Use Cmder instead.

   * Created a separate file to log all the wild ideas that come to mind.
 Later.md